 As part of the global mission of education, the University of Dayton is committed to developing inclusive learning communities on campus.
 The resources here provide information on teaching in multicultural and linguistically diverse classrooms, best practices for teaching and responding to non-native English speakers.

-If you are concerned about working with an international student in one of your classes, but are unsure of where to begin, start with the First Questions link to the right.
-If you are interested in faculty development opportunities, check out the schedule of Upcoming Workshops.
-For more information, click on any of the additional online resources.
+If you are concerned about working with an international student in one of your classes, but are unsure of where to begin, start with the First Questions link to the left.